nexxai/nexxai/README.md

 I'm a Senior Architect at [Lululemon](https://www.lululemon.com) and love working with Laravel and modern web technologies.
 All opinions are my own.

-For over a decade, I've been using PHP (since the Movable Type days!), Laravel (since v5.4), TypeScript, JavaScript, and dabbling in Python and Rust across various industries.
+For more than 2 decades, I've been using PHP (since the Movable Type days!), Laravel (since v5.4), TypeScript, JavaScript, and dabbling in Python and Rust across various industries.
 My journey has been driven by a single passion: **making people's lives easier**.

 I have spent my entire career trying to find ways to improve the lives of others, and I'm always looking for new ways to do so.
 Whether it's solving world hunger or moving a button 3px to the left, if something I can do will help someone, I'll do it.